ckhunsr1/PUMICE/README.md

 ## Bugs

 09/13/2022: For precomputed models we uploaded onto the Github so far, we reported the **square** of Spearman's correlation.
-We are in the process of renaming "spearman_cor" to "spearman_cor2" in the "modelattribute".
+We are in the process of fixing this.

 <!-- GETTING STARTED -->
 ## Getting Started